-Writer, philosopher, distinguished supporter of Humanism, and Vice-President of the BHA, born 1949
+Writer, philosopher, Patron and Vice President of the BHA, born 1949

 I believe in the good life – and by “good” I don’t mean prissy and puritanical.
 I think having fun, sex, travel and all those things are a rich part of the human experience.
 Our lives are less than a thousand months long and to make the best of it we need to have fun, form strong friendships and make the best of the gifts we have.

 – A C Grayling in an interview in The Independent on Sunday, 8 April 2007